matatk/agrip/audioquake/README.md

 * The Community & Support section of our web site.
 This can be reached at http://www.agrip.org.uk/CommunityResources

-* In the ``AudioQuake-manual'' directory where you installed AudioQuake, you'll find a multiple-page version.
-To read it, open the ``index.html'' file.
+* In the "AudioQuake-manual" directory where you installed AudioQuake, you'll find a multiple-page version.
+To read it, open the "index.html" file.

-* There is also a single page version - open ``AudioQuake-manual-singlepage.html'' in the directory where you installed AudioQuake.
+* There is also a single page version - open "AudioQuake-manual-singlepage.html" in the directory where you installed AudioQuake.

 You can also read the latest manuals on our web page, at the following address: